Mayo Clinic Square in downtown Minneapolis

 In addition to working in the Sports Medicine Center, other mandatory rotations include:

 - Adult Orthopedic Sports Medicine

-On a regular basis, you have the opportunity to cover teams of all levels, including the Minnesota Timberwolves (NBA) and Minnesota Lynx (WNBA) professional basketball teams, the U.S. Ski Team, and mass participation sporting events.
-Elective rotations are available and can occur in multiple areas, such as the Electrodiagnostic Laboratory, Hand Clinic, Foot Clinic, Spine Center and Pain Clinic.
+On a regular basis, you will have the opportunity to cover teams of all levels, including the Minnesota Timberwolves (NBA) and Minnesota Lynx (WNBA) professional basketball teams, the U.S. Ski Team, and mass participation sporting events.
+Elective rotations are available and can occur in multiple areas, such as the Electrodiagnostic Laboratory, Hand Clinic, Foot & Ankle Clinic, and Pain Clinic.

 The fellowship also includes extensive training in diagnostic and interventional musculoskeletal ultrasound, including injections and other percutaneous procedures.
 As a fellow, you receive training in advanced regenerative medicine techniques, including platelet-rich plasma and bone marrow aspirate concentrate injections.

 During the fellowship, you have ample opportunity to participate in sports medicine-related research.
 Time and support services are available to facilitate completion of the research requirement.

 The PM&R Sports Medicine Fellowship provides exposure to a broad spectrum of the practice of musculoskeletal physiatry and prepares you for a sports- and musculoskeletal-based practice in an academic or private practice setting, including multidisciplinary groups.